Skip Navigation

 Current Value of Funds Rate

-The Secretary of the Treasury is responsible for computing and publishing the percentage rate that is used for Federal debt collection, cash discounts, and rebate evaluation.
+The Secretary of the Treasury is responsible for computing and publishing the rate used for Federal debt collection, cash discounts, and rebate evaluation.

-Treasury's Bureau of the Fiscal Service publishes the presiding rate in the Federal Register and in a Treasury Financial Manual (TFM) bulletin.
+The Bureau of the Fiscal Service publishes the rate in both the Federal Register and in a Treasury Financial Manual (TFM) bulletin.

 Updates